Jimboom7/SkatZero/README.md

 "SZvsX" was an instance of SkatZero that played only against the weak XSkat AI.
 In the rating system on the ISS this led to a convenient first place after 1000 games.
 SkatZero was able to play 51% of the hands as solo player and won 91% of those.
 The average Seeger-Fabian score per hand was 42.5 compared to 18.5 of XSkat.

-"SkatZero" was an instance of SkatZero that played 10000 games against Kermit, the previous state of the art AI.
+"SkatZero" was an instance of SkatZero that played 10000 games against Kermit, the strongest AI on the ISS.
 It reached an average Seeger-Fabian score of 27.1, compared to 25.1 of Kermit.
 Here are the detailed statistics:

 ![Statistic vs. Kermit](img/vskermit.png)